 The Student Borrower Protection Center (SBPC) is a nonprofit organization solely focused on alleviating the burden of student debt for millions of Americans.
 The SBPC engages in advocacy, policymaking, and litigation strategy to rein in industry abuses, protect borrowers’ rights, and advance economic opportunity for the next generation of students.
 As a partner with the Illinois State Treasurer, the SBPC provides insights on borrower-friendly program design, consumer protections, and current events that impact the student lending market.

 In June 2020, the Treasurer’s Office, in collaboration with the Milken Institute, hosted a virtual, five-part Financial Innovations Lab.
 The discussions focused on consumer protections, alternative credit guidelines when evaluating potential borrowers, and income-share agreements with regulatory experts, state agencies, and market participants.

 In May 2020, the State Treasurer’s Office published a request to solicit formal feedback from interested stakeholders on the structure and design of the platform.
 This also served as an additional opportunity for interested parties to submit feedback to us, if not otherwise engaged.

 In June 2020, the State Treasurer’s Office solicited responses for a Strategic Investment Advisor that is qualified to provide both capital market advisory services and financial insights on the program development, design and implementation of the Student Investment Account.

 How Can I Participate?

 The Student Investment Account Act is not a direct lending program.
-Instead, the Treasurer’s Office will make investments in existing firms and funds that will lead to the creation of low-interest loans and other products.
-As the State Treasurer’s Office makes investments beginning in 2021, the programs and products developed under the Student Investment Account Act will be featured at IllinoisTreasurer.gov.
+Instead, the State Treasurer’s Office will make investments in existing firms and funds that will lead to the creation of low-interest loans and other financing products.
+As we facilitate investments beginning in 2021, the programs and products developed under the Student Investment Account Act will be featured at IllinoisTreasurer.gov.